Peter Sunde

 Peter Sunde Kolmisoppi (born 13 September 1978), alias brokep, is a Swedish entrepreneur and politician.
-Sunde is of Norwegian and Finnish ancestry.
 He is best known for being a co-founder and ex-spokesperson of The Pirate Bay, a BitTorrent search engine.
 He is an equality advocate and has expressed concerns over issues of centralization of power to the European Union in his blog.
 Sunde also participates in the Pirate Party of Finland and describes himself as a socialist.
-As of April 2017, Sunde has been working on a new venture called Njalla, a privacy oriented domain name registrar.
+In April 2017, Sunde founded Njalla, a privacy oriented domain name registrar, hosting provider and VPN provider.

 Personal life

+Sunde is of Norwegian and Finnish ancestry.
 Before the founding of the Pirate Bay, Sunde worked for Siemens.
-In 2003 he became a member of Sweden's Piratbyrån (The Pirate Bureau) and a few months later Sunde, Fredrik Neij and Gottfrid Svartholm started The Pirate Bay with Sunde as the spokesperson.
+In 2003, he became a member of Sweden's Piratbyrån (The Pirate Bureau) and a few months later Sunde, Fredrik Neij and Gottfrid Svartholm started The Pirate Bay with Sunde as the spokesperson.
 He remained The Pirate Bay's spokesperson until late 2009 (three years after the ownership of the site transferred to Reservella).
-In August 2011 Sunde and fellow Pirate Bay co-founder Fredrik Neij launched file-sharing site BayFiles, that aims to legally share.
+In August 2011, Sunde and fellow Pirate Bay co-founder Fredrik Neij launched file-sharing site BayFiles, that aimed to legally share.
 Sunde is vegan and speaks Swedish, Finnish, Norwegian, English and German.

 Peter Sunde ran for European Parliament in 2014 election with the Pirate Party of Finland.

 On 31 May 2014, just days after the EU elections and exactly eight years after the police raided The Pirate Bay servers, Sunde was arrested at a farm in Oxie, Malmö to serve his prison sentence for the Pirate Bay case.
 He was released five months later after having served two-thirds of his eight-month sentence.